avanpo/avanpo.github.io/_posts/2020-02-28-exploring-facebooks-network.md

 ## The edge

 So what does the edge look like?
-Coming back to the original traceroute, it looks like I can search for peering routers and names of the form `edge-star-mini-shv-[POP].facebook.com`.
+Coming back to the original traceroute, it looks like I can search for peering routers (`pr**`) and names of the form `edge-star-mini-shv-[POP].facebook.com`.
 It turns out the peering router and edge Shiv locations largely overlap, while there is no overlap with the datacenter locations.
-Some of the Shiv POP names are weird, for example "amt" is not used as an airport code but appears to refer to Amsterdam.
+Some of the Shiv POP names are weird.
+For example AMT is not used as an airport code but appears to refer to Amsterdam (why not use AMS with a different number?).
 I've plotted the non-weird ones on a map (again, no promises on accuracy!).
 From it, we can get a good idea of Facebook's network topology.

 ![Facebook edge locations]({{ site.url }}/assets/facebook-edge-locations.png){:width="100%"}